noegroup/two_peptides/README.md

 )
 ```
 All energies are in kcal/mol.
-All coorddinates are in Angstrom.
+All coordinates are in Angstrom.
 Embedding follows Nick's convention.

 To split the dataset into training and validation in a determinstic manner,